Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 • Dinner: Steak fajitas with colorful bell peppers

-Our entire list of recommended meals for runners (with recipes)
+Our entire list of recommended meals for runners (with recipes).

 Training Tips

-• Celebrate your accomplishments!
+Lastly, celebrate your accomplishments!
 Sports psychologists say this attitude will keep you in a positive mindset.

 Week 4